Jackman Law Building

 —Ronald J. Daniels, Former Dean, Faculty of Law, University of Toronto

-Progression of sketches and studies by Siamak Hariri, developing the façade of the building.
+Progression of sketches and studies by Siamak Hariri developing the building’s façade.

 Façade Physical Model Studies